branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 3 How to write a persuasive message

- * P. 62-63: "Anything you can do to reduce cognitive strain will help, so you should first maximize legibility."
+ * p.
+62-63: "Anything you can do to reduce cognitive strain will help, so you should first maximize legibility."

- * P. 63: "If your message is to be printed, use high-quality paper to maximize the contrast between characters and their background."
+ * p.
+63: "If your message is to be printed, use high-quality paper to maximize the contrast between characters and their background."

  * "If you use color, you are more likely to be believed if your text is printed in bright blue or red than in middling shades of green, yellow, or pale blue."